From A Wiki of Ice and Fire

 In contrast to his successful military career, Jorah has been unlucky in love.
 His first marriage was plagued by infertility.
 Jorah's wife, a member of House Glover, was unable to carry a child to term throughout their ten years of marriage, and she died after her third miscarriage.

 Although both had married for love, the marriage did not remain happy for long.
-Having spent her life up to that point as part of a wealthy family in the mild, prosperous and densely populated Reach, Lynesse was unprepared for life on the harsh and isolated Bear Island and quickly grew miserable.
+Having spent her life up to that point as part of wealthy House Hightower in the mild, prosperous and densely populated Reach, Lynesse was unprepared for life on the harsh and isolated Bear Island and quickly grew miserable.
 Jorah attempted to reproduce the lifestyle his wife was accustomed to by lavishing her with expensive gifts, but only succeeded in driving himself into financial ruin.

-Desperate to pay off his debts, he resorted to breaking one of the Seven Kingdoms' oldest taboos: participating in the slave trade.
+Desperate to pay off his debts, Jorah resorted to breaking one of the Seven Kingdoms' oldest taboos: participating in the slave trade.
 When House Mormont's overlord Eddard Stark learned that Ser Jorah had sold poachers to a Tyroshi slaver, he condemned Jorah to the traditional penalty: death.
 However, when Lord Eddard arrived on Bear Island to execute him, Jorah had already fled.

 Rather than join his father in taking the black, Jorah took Lynesse along to Lys, where he attempted to make his living as a sellsword.
 With the relationship already strained by their exile and Jorah still unable to afford the lifestyle his wife desired, Lynesse took a lover while Jorah was fighting the Braavosi on the Rhoyne.
-When he returned to Lys, his wife's lover told him that he would be enslaved for his debts, if he wouldn't give her up and leave the city.
+When he returned to Lys, his wife's lover told him that he would be enslaved for his debts, if he would not give her up and leave the city.
 Heartbroken and exiled from his homeland, Jorah went to Volantis, where he spent the better part of a year.
 He remained in the Free Cities and continued to work as an unaffiliated mercenary, selling his sword to the highest bidder.

 A Game of Thrones

 At the wedding of Daenerys Targaryen to Khal Drogo in Pentos, Viserys Targaryen takes Ser Jorah into his service.
-Hoping to earn a royal pardon, Jorah secretly reports all the Targaryens' movements to Varys.
+Hoping to earn a royal pardon, Jorah secretly reports the Targaryens' movements to Varys.
 After the wedding, he travels east with the khalasar through the Dothraki sea and into Vaes Dothrak.
 He holds Viserys in contempt, saying that Rhaegar was the last true dragon, while Viserys is "less than the shadow of a snake."
 However, he increasingly comes to admire Daenerys for her courage and integrity.
 While in Vaes Dothrak, he stands by and watches as Khal Drogo kills Viserys by pouring molten gold over him.
-Expecting a letter from Magister Illyrio, Jorah and Dany, along with her escort, travel to the Western Market, not knowing at this time that King Robert is offering a lordship to anyone that assassinates Daenerys.
+Expecting a letter from Magister Illyrio Mopatis, Jorah and Daenerys, along with her escort, travel to the Western Market, not knowing at this time that King Robert Baratheon is offering a lordship to anyone that assassinates Daenerys.
 While at the market, a wine merchant attempts to give Daenerys poisoned wine, but is stopped by Ser Jorah, who has just received the letter from Illyrio warning of King Robert's offer.

 A Clash of Kings

 Falling more and more in love with Daenerys, Jorah eventually stops sending reports, sending the final one from Qarth.
 There he attempts to dissuade Dany from placing too much trust in the Qartheen, particularly Xaro Xhoan Daxos and the warlocks of the House of the Undying.
-When Dany declares her intention to enter the House of the Undying against his advice, Jorah begs her to allow him to accompany her, as do her bloodriders, but Daenerys refuses them and enteres alone.
+When Dany declares her intention to enter the House of the Undying against his advice, Jorah begs her to allow him to accompany her, as do her bloodriders, but Daenerys refuses them and enters alone.

 Afterward, Dany discusses the visions she has in the House of the Undying with Jorah.
 He accompanies her to the city docks, seeking a ship that will take them to Westeros.
 In the market near the docks a Sorrowful Man makes an attempt on Dany's life, but it is thwarted by two strangers.
 The pair introduce themselves as Arstan Whitebeard and Strong Belwas, and claim that they have been sent by Illyrio Mopatis with three ships to escort Daenerys and all her companions back to Pentos.
-Whitebeard, a Westerosi, mentions having seen Jorah fight at Pyke and Lannisport; Jorah finds him vaguely familiar, but is unable to recognize him as Ser Barristan Selmy.
+Whitebeard, a Westerosi, mentions having seen Jorah fight at Pyke and Lannisport; Jorah finds him vaguely familiar, but is unable to recognize him.
 Jorah distrusts the duo, particularly Whitebeard; nevertheless, Daenerys accepts them into her service.

 A Storm of Swords